-(4) reasonable attorney fees, including the fees of the attorney general, state agency or political subdivision counsel.
+(4) reasonable attorney fees, including the fees of the attorney general or state agency counsel.

-D. A court may assess not less than two times the amount of damages sustained by the state or a political subdivision if the court finds all of the following:
+D. A court may assess not less than two times the amount of damages sustained by the state if the court finds all of the following:

-(1) the person committing the violation furnished the attorney general or political subdivision with all information known to that person about the violation within thirty days after the date on which the person first obtained the information;
+(1) the person committing the violation furnished the attorney general with all information known to that person about the violation within thirty days after the date on which the person first obtained the information;

-(2) at the time that the person furnished the attorney general or political subdivision with information about the violation, a criminal prosecution, civil action or administrative action had not been commenced with respect to the violation, and the person did not have actual knowledge of the existence of an investigation into the violation; and
+(2) at the time that the person furnished the attorney general with information about the violation, a criminal prosecution, civil action or administrative action had not been commenced with respect to the violation, and the person did not have actual knowledge of the existence of an investigation into the violation; and

-(3) the person fully cooperated with any investigation by the attorney general or political subdivision.
+(3) the person fully cooperated with any investigation by the attorney general.